FoxelSA/foxel-website/README.md

 other GNU GPL compatible licenses.

-Our model and general approach predominantly strives for our Clients to reappropriate control of their data and further, their numeric territory.
+Our model and general approach predominantly strives for our Clients to reappropriate control of their data and further, their digital territory.

 The website is built with [Laravel](http://laravel.com) framework and [other dependencies](COPYRIGHT.md).
 Design by Raphael Lourdin.